home-assistant/home-assistant.io/source/_integrations/swiss_public_transport.markdown

 ha_integration_type: integration
 ---

-The `swiss_public_transport` sensor will give you the next three departure times from a given location to another one in Switzerland.
+The Swiss public transport integration will give you the next three departure times from a given location to another one in Switzerland.

 The [Swiss public transport API](https://transport.opendata.ch/) only allows 1000 requests per 24 hours.
 The default polling rate is set to `90s`, which is just enough for one connection polling continuously.
 If more entries are needed, consider [defining a custom polling interval](#defining-a-custom-polling-interval) to reduce the amount of requests.